Mohammedvaraliya/Data-Structures-and-Algorithms/Stack/README.md

             |   |
             -----

-    When you push an element 'A' to stack stack will look like
+    When you push() an element 'A' to stack stack will look like

                         | A |
                         -----

-    Now if you add some more element, it will add one above one final stack:
+    Now if you push() some more elements, it will place one above one final stack:

                 | D |